 Are you a "kill-shelter"?

-We are not a “kill-shelter”.
+We are a no “kill-shelter”.
 We are a foster-based animal rescue and we do not practice the killing of healthy or treatable animals.
 The only situations in which we will euthanize is when it is vet recommended due to suffering or a life that will be lived in discomfort and pain.

 How long do you keep your animals for?